 Unassigned - Represents the residual classification for the District's general fund and could report a surplus or deficit.
 In funds other than the general fund, the unassigned classification is used to report a deficit fund balance resulting from overspending of available resources.
-NYS Real Property Tax Law §1318, restricts the unassigned fund balance, excluding the reserve for tax reduction, of the general fund to an amount not greater than 4% of the subsequent year's budget.
+NYS Real Property Tax Law §1318, restricts the unassigned fund balance of the general fund to an amount not greater than 4% of the subsequent year's budget.